6xpencer/6xpencer/README.md

 ## Architecture

 Offline-first is not a cache.
 The local database is the source of truth, and the server is a peer that syncs when reachable.

-**Important: the Mermaid labels below use ASCII only.** No emoji, arrows, middle dots, or special punctuation means no mojibake in GitHub's renderer.

 ```mermaid
 flowchart TB